rdwallis/alice/README.md

 This is a website that displays chapters of alice in wonderland.

-It has only 1 RouteTokenPlace: /alice/{chapterNumber}
+It has a single RouteTokenPlace: /alice/{chapterNumber}

 So here's what happens when you visit /alice/3